pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 Other use cases are mass reassignment of Accounts to new Owners (with possibly complex filters provided in the Dashboard), mass creation of callback or escalation tasks on Opportunities or Cases... possibly amending information on the selected records before executing the operation.

 **⚠️ This component is still in early beta state**.
-It works but has not been used yet on production environments.
-It aims at completely replacing the component provided by the **[PEG_TCRM](https://github.com/pegros/PEG_TCRM)** package byproviding the following added value:
+It works fine but has not been used yet on production environments.
+It aims at completely replacing the component provided by the **[PEG_TCRM](https://github.com/pegros/PEG_TCRM)** package by providing the following added value:
 * LWC instead of Aura implementation (better performances)
-* more native support of the CRM Analytics capabilities (data are produced by the Dashboard and injected into the component vs reverse engineering of teh current filter state to generate a SAQL query to re-fetch the data)
+* more native support of the CRM Analytics capabilities (data are produced by the Dashboard and injected into the component vs reverse engineering of the current filter state to generate a SAQL query to re-fetch the data)
 * native usage within CRM Analytices and not only for Dashboards embedded within Lightning pages.

 ---